-4 The Train Station is currently undergoing grant based renovations to improve condition.
+3 The Train Station is underwent significant renovations in 2025 to improve condition.

 The Estimated Useful Life for Buildings & Facilities assets has been assigned according to a combination of established industry standards and staff knowledge.
 The Average Age of each asset is based on the number of years each asset has been in-service.
 Assessed condition may increase or decrease the average service life remaining.